Avatar: The Way of Water: Marketing

 Eight minutes of the film's footage were showcased in 3D at the D23 Expo on September 10, 2022.
 McFarlane Toys had launched several action figures based on the characters and creatures, which were unveiled at the event.
 The collections were officially released on October 1.
 A second excerpt from the film was shown during the credits of the Avatar re-release on September 23, which evidently varies in different versions and screenings.
 The official trailer was released on November 2 at Good Morning America.
 New poster characters were released on November 21, and the second and final trailer was also released then.
 An 18-minute clip of "never-seen-before" footage from the film was exclusively released at the CCXP convention on December 2.
 The footage features independent storylines surrounding Jake's character and events occurring several years since the first film.

 Disney initiated the environmental global campaign, "Keep Our Oceans Amazing", to support the Nature Conservancy in the conservation of marine habitats and animal species.
-A concept art book titled The Art of Avatar: The Way of Water, written by Tara Bennett with foreword by Robert Rodriguez, was made available for pre-order in October 2022, and was set to be released simultaneously with the film.
-Another book titled, Avatar The Way of Water: The Visual Dictionary by Joshua Izzo is also set to be released with the film.
+A concept art book titled The Art of Avatar: The Way of Water, written by Tara Bennett with a foreword by Robert Rodriguez, was made available for pre-order in October 2022, and was set to be released simultaneously with the film.
+Another book titled Avatar The Way of Water: The Visual Dictionary by Joshua Izzo is also set to be released with the film.

 Deadline Hollywood estimated that advertisers paid more than $170 million for promos.
 Lightstorm Entertainment and Mercedes-Benz revealed the Vision AVTR concept car inspired by the film at the Consumer Electronics Show in 2020.
 Amazon Echo enabled interactions for its Alexa virtual assistant based on the film, the first time it did so for any film.
 In China, Disney partnered with JD.com and Alipay for advertising, while Razer Inc. launched the Yaqi Orochi V2 Avatar computer mouse in the country themed after the film.
 NYX Professional Makeup owned by L'Oréal promoted a lineup of makeup products inspired by the film.
 Kellogg's launched an estimated 53 million Avatar-themed packages across its three labels.
 Motorola Mobility and Deutsche Telekom partnered with Disney to promote the film in Latin America and EMEA respectively.